Dimension Polynomials for Affine Partial Difference Algebraic Groups: Introduction

-A $\s$\=/ideal $I$ of a $\s$\=/ring $R$ is mixed if, given any $\s_j\in \s$, $r,s\in R$, the inclusion $rs\in I$ implies that $r\s_j(s)\in I$.
-A perfect $\s$\=/ideal is both radical and mixed.
-It is conjectured in \cite{hrushovski2004elem} that the basis theorem can be generalised, that any ascending chain of radical mixed $\s$\=/ideals of a finitely $\s$\=/generated $k$\=/$\s$\=/algebra is finite, and in the same paper the conjecture is proven under certain additional assumptions.
+A particular open problem in difference algebra is finding classes of $\s$\=/ideals that satisfy the ascending chain condition.
+It is not the case that any $\s$\=/ideal of a finitely $\s$\=/generated $k$\=/$\s$\=/algebra is finitely $\s$\=/generated.
+Recall the example of the $\s$\=/ideal $[xy,x\s(y),x\s^2(y),\dots]$ of the $\s$\=/polynomial ring in two $\s$\=/indeterminates over an ordinary $\s$\=/field $k$.
+The current basis theorem for difference ideals \cite{levin2008difference} states that the ascending chain condition holds for perfect $\s$\=/ideals of a finitely $\s$\=/generated $k$\=/$\s$\=/algebra, where a $\s$\=/ideal $I$ of $R$ is perfect if for $a\in R$, transforms $\tau_1,\dots,\tau_s$ of $R$, $k_1,\dots,k_s\in\mathbb{N}$, the inclusion $\tau_1(a)^{k_1}\cdots\tau_s(a)^{k_s}\in I$ implies that $a\in I$.
+It is conjectured \cite{hrushovski2004elem} that the basis theorem can be generalised to radical mixed $\s$\=/ideals of finitely $\s$\=/generated $k$\=/$\s$\=/algebras (a $\s$\=/ideal $I$ of a $\s$\=/ring $R$ is mixed if, given any $\s_j\in \s$, $r,s\in R$, $rs\in I$ implies that $r\s_j(s)\in I$), and in the same paper the conjecture is proven under certain additional assumptions.
 It is known that not every ascending chain of mixed $\s$\=/ideals of a finitely $\s$\=/generated $k$\=/$\s$\=/algebra is finite \cite{levin2015acc}, that is, the radical condition is necessary.
-Some work has been done towards this conjecture in the ordinary case; when $k$ has characteristic zero, mixed $\s$\=/ideals generated by monomials are finitely $\s$\=/generated \cite{wang2017monomial}, and radical well-mixed $\s$\=/ideals generated by binomials are finitely $\s$\=/generated \cite{wang2018binomial}.
-Further work into aspects of finite difference generation of ordinary difference ideals has been conducted, for example, \cite{chengao2017grob} gives necessary criteria for normal binomial difference ideals (of the univariate difference polynomial ring) to have a finite Gröbner basis.
-It is also known that in the ordinary case, $\s$\=/Hopf ideals of finitely $\s$\=/generated $k$\=/$\s$\=/Hopf algebras are finitely $\s$\=/generated \cite{wibmer2022finiteness}.
+Some work has been done towards this conjecture in the ordinary case \cite{wang2017monomial}, \cite{wang2018binomial}.
+Further work into aspects of finite difference generation of ordinary difference ideals has been conducted, for example, \cite{chen2017criteria} gives necessary criteria for normal binomial difference ideals (of the univariate difference polynomial ring) to have a finite Gröbner basis.
 Therefore, while work has been done in the ordinary case to extend the knowledge of classes of $\s$\=/ideals that satisfy the ascending chain condition, the partial case has not yet been investigated as thoroughly.
-In this paper, we use algebro-geometric methods to show that the result for $\s$\=/Hopf ideals does in fact extend to the partial case, using the correspondence between $\s$\=/Hopf ideals and $\s$\=/closed subgroups to do so.
+In this paper, we use algebro-geometric methods to generalise the result from \cite[Theorem 4.1]{wibmer2022finiteness}, that $\s$\=/Hopf ideals of finitely $\s$\=/generated $k$\=/$\s$\=/Hopf algebras are finitely $\s$\=/generated.